-Full TitleA Phase III Randomized, Double-Blind Placebo Controlled Study of Armodafinil (Nuvigil®) To Reduce Cancer-Related Fatigue in Patients with High Grade Glioma (A221101) Back to top
+Full TitleA Phase III Randomized, Double-Blind Placebo Controlled Study of Armodafinil (Nuvigil®) To Reduce Cancer-Related Fatigue in Patients with High Grade Glioma (A221101)

 Armodafinil (Nuvigil) is a drug that activates parts of the brain which maintain a state of wakefulness and alertness.
 It is used to treat people with sleep disorders as well as people who have fatigue as a result of neurologic problems.